isomorphisms/economics/README.md

 (The bank will repossess your house if you get too far behind on your mortgage.
 However they will likely take a loss so it is bad for both parties.
 Otherwise you could expect that banks would loan to whomever.
 If they could resell the house at face then a mortgage would involve no risk to them

+ke

+Over time consumer credit has expanded into car loans and credit-card loans. [[[frb research on cc debt]]]

 - aaron brown on derivatives as the new money
 - Tkacik student loans